greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 -   [Altering a Table](#topic55)
 -   [Dropping a Table](#topic62)

-**Note:** To simplify the creation of database tables, you can specify the default values for some table storage options with the Greenplum Database server configuration parameter `gp_default_storage_options`.
+> **Note** To simplify the creation of database tables, you can specify the default values for some table storage options with the Greenplum Database server configuration parameter `gp_default_storage_options`.

 For information about the parameter, see "Server Configuration Parameters" in the *Greenplum Database Reference Guide*.